kubernetes/enhancements/keps/sig-node/5825-cri-pagination/README.md

 **Downgrade path:**
 1. Downgrade runtime and kubelet (order-agnostic)

-Upgrade and downgrade operations are order-agnostic because if either component does not support pagination, the system safely falls back to full-list behavior.
+Upgrade and downgrade operations are order-agnostic because kubelet automatically falls back to unary RPCs when the runtime does not support streaming.
+The streaming RPCs are additive and do not modify existing RPCs.

 ### Version Skew Strategy

-The feature discovery mechanism handles all version skew scenarios:
+The fallback mechanism handles all version skew scenarios:

-- **New kubelet + Old runtime**: Runtime ignores `pagination_mode` and returns the full list.
-The empty `next_page_token` in the response indicates to kubelet that the full list was returned.
+- **New kubelet + Old runtime**: Kubelet calls the streaming RPC.
+The runtime returns `UNIMPLEMENTED`.
+Kubelet falls back to the unary RPC and retrieves the full list.
-- **Old kubelet + New runtime**: Runtime receives no pagination parameters and returns the full list.
+- **Old kubelet + New runtime**: Kubelet uses the existing unary RPC.
+The streaming RPCs exist on the runtime but are never called.
-- **New kubelet + New runtime**: Full pagination is enabled.
+- **New kubelet + New runtime**: Kubelet uses the streaming RPCs.

-Proto3 unknown field semantics provide a safe fallback: old runtimes ignore pagination fields and return full lists.
-Pagination only provides benefit when both kubelet and runtime support it.
+Because the streaming RPCs are entirely new RPCs (not modifications to existing ones), there is no risk of field-level incompatibility.
+The version skew is handled purely through gRPC status codes.

 ## Production Readiness Review Questionnaire